Become a PA Historian: 2-Day Fall Boot Camp

 How to Save, Study and Share the story of PAs, our History, and Legacy

 A 2-day PA Historian Boot Camp to be held at the NCCPA/PA History Society Offices in Johns Creek, GA on September 26-27, 2019!

 Learn more about PA History and how to preserve your legacy, network with other PA history buffs!

-Comments from the September 2018 PA Historian Boot Camp participants:
+Comments from the September 2018 and May 2019 PA Historian Boot Camp participants:

 “I would recommend this class to all colleagues interested in becoming a PA historian.”